oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

                  dsn="ldap://ldapserver/dbname,cn=OracleContext,dc=dom,dc=com")

-You can modify or extend this as needed, for example to use an LDAP module that satisfies your business and security requirements, or to cache the response from the LDAP server.
+You can modify or extend this as needed, for example to use an LDAP module that satisfies your business and security requirements, to handled LDAPS, or to cache the response from the LDAP server.

 .. _appcontext: